Can I bring 3 power banks on a plane?

 Check my power banksFAQ

-Does the two-power-bank limit apply if each one is under 100 Wh?
+Does the conservative two-power-bank plan matter if each one is under 100 Wh?

 Can I put the third power bank in checked luggage?